borgmatic-collective/borgmatic/docs/how-to/provide-your-passwords.md

 them outside of borgmatic, whether for convenience or security reasons, read on.

+<span class="minilink minilink-addedin">New in version 1.6.4</span>

-As of version 1.6.4, borgmatic supports interpolating arbitrary environment variables directly into option values in your configuration file.
+borgmatic supports interpolating arbitrary environment variables directly into option values in your configuration file.
 That means you can instruct borgmatic to pull your repository passphrase, your database passwords, or any other option values from environment variables.
-For
-instance:
+For instance:

 ```yaml
 storage: